Javie0925/javie0925.github.io/_pages/about.md

 Recently, when I was surfing in the github, I found someone introduced how to make a blog site with git-page and Jekyll.
 I found it really cool and decided to have a try.

 Jekyll is easy.
 It was written with Ruby and base on Liquid template language.
 You can totally figure it out if you look through this [blog](https://juejin.cn/post/6844903623567081486).
 You can also learn from the [Jekyll official website](https://jekyllrb.com/docs) and the [Liquid](https://shopify.github.io/liquid/) doc site.
 There are many Jekyll themes in the Internet, you can easily get one if you google it.
-I got this really cool theme from (jekyllthemes)[http://jekyllthemes.org/].
+I got this really cool theme from [jekyllthemes][http://jekyllthemes.org/].
 I will build my own blog site base on this cool theme.
-I will try to write something down and record something interesting.
+I will try to write something down and record something interesting here.

 Thanks for reading!